dogweather/forkful/content/en/rust/files-and-io/writing-a-text-file.md

   \ appending data to a file on the file system.
 Programmers perform this operation\u2026"
 lastmod: '2024-03-13T22:44:59.912846-06:00'
 model: gpt-4-0125-preview
-summary: "Writing a text file in Rust involves creating, writing to, and potentially\
-  \ appending data to a file on the file system.
-Programmers perform this operation\u2026"
+summary: Writing a text file in Rust involves creating, writing to, and potentially appending data to a file on the file system.
 title: Writing a text file
 weight: 24
 ---